 How Much Does Juvéderm Cost?

 Juvéderm is a popular dermal filler commonly used for the treatment of facial wrinkles.
-The average cost of the treatment (per syringe) is around $620.
+The average cost of treatment, per syringe, is approximately $500 - $600.

-This is not necessarily reflective of the cost for everyone, as the exact cost of Juvéderm varies due to to the use of different formulas, provider fees, and location.
-For these reasons, cost per session will vary by patient, and the amount needed to get the desired results.
+However, the exact cost of Juvéderm depends on the chosen formula, provider fees, and locations.
+For these reasons, the cost per session varies by patient, and the amount needed to achieve the desired results.